-For safety, the patient should be in a supine position (lying flat on back, face upward) prior to entering the MRI bore.
+The patient should be positioned prior to entering the MRI machine.
+The patient should be placed in the supine position (lying flat on back, face upward), with their head aligned with the bore axis of the MRI machine.

-Align the patient's head with the bore axis of the MRI machine.
-Advise the patient to lie as still as possible and to not move their head during the MR scan.
+The patient should be advised to lie as still as possible and to not move their head during the MR scan.